silky/silky.github.com/src/posts/died-todo-list.md

 Maybe it's part of my personality, but this works _surprisingly_ well for me.
 Especially if it's something that I'm working on with someone else; instead of delaying my part, I can just try and make as much progress as I can immediately, and send it back to the other person!
+Another way of saying this: my todo list is you!

-I think this is quite an operaitonal; I often find myself using this rule to do something sooner rather than later.
+I find this idea to be quite operaitonal; I often find myself using this rule to do something sooner rather than later.

 Here's one thing I know about myself: [I can't be trusted with lists](https://scirate.com/noonsilk).
 I get a